Dr. Denise McCollim

-- establish therapeutic relationships with the individual, the family, and the healthcare team (specifically, the student will be able to integrate communication principles and interviewing skills for data collection, health teaching, and collaboration);
+- establish therapeutic relationships with the individual, the family, and the healthcare team;

-- perform baccalaureate-level nursing skills safely and competently for individuals at all stages of the life span; and
+- apply leadership skills and decision making in the provision of high-quality personalized care for all stages of the life span;

-- make moral and ethical decisions based upon legal standards and biblical principles.
+- make moral and ethical decisions based upon legal standards and biblical principles; and

 - be prepared to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).